Hzoid/comply/README.md

 ./comply --default --output ./new_wordlist.txt rockyou.txt
 ```

-Filter using the deafault profile, complete with windows displayNames and samAccountNames (if you are confused, refer to the above link about windows default configurations):
+Filter using the deafault profile, complete with windows displayNames and samAccountNames (if you are confused, refer to the above link about windows password policies):
 ```
 ./comply --default --names "John M Smith,john.smith,Mary P Sue,mpsue15" rockyou.txt
 ```

 Filter by only passwords with an exact length of 12, use 16 threads (to stdout)
 ```
 ./comply --length=12 --threads 16 rockyou.txt
 ```

 Filter by only passwords that start with "password" (case insensitive) (to stdout)